Resources, Links, etc.

 https://yesterweb.org/

 I wouldn't have ended up on Neocities without Yesterweb's info.
 While I'm not particularly fond of nostalgia, I think many of Yesterweb's ideas are worth reading about for yourself.
-For example, permacomputing: slowing down or eliminating the silly cycle of tech obsolescence and replacement.
-(Unfortunately, the permacomputing website has become ridden with identity politics since 2023, though its core ideas are still great.)
+I suggest skimming, as their site has become very dense over the years.

 https://userstyles.world/style/3061/jacobin-night

 To a non-coder, this dark theme for the Jacobin website makes me look way more competent at CSS than I actually am.
 To anyone with a modicum of CSS knowledge, it will expose me as a total amateur.
-I made the theme because Firefox's Dark Reader extension didn't look great on Jacobin, and I use Dark Mode to avoid being distracted by eye floaters.
+I made the theme because Firefox's Dark Reader extension didn't look great on Jacobin, and I need Dark Mode to reduce the effects eye floaters have on me.
 I also wrote a similar theme for Canadian Dimension.

 https://unionkid.bandcamp.com

 (I used to post my work on SoundCloud.)
-Yeah, okay, I write and produce music like everyone else seems to do nowadays.
-I accepted long ago that I'll never have access to high-end equipment, let alone instruments or software.
-But I'm still struggling with the reality that I'm no musical genius, and my work reflects that.
-Of course, please make your own judgements about my music.
+Yeah, okay!
+I write and produce music like everyone else seems to do nowadays.
+I accepted long ago that I'll never have access to professional-grade equipment, let alone instruments or modern software.
+But really, the reality that I'm neither a musical nor technical genius is probably the main reason for my lack of success.
+Still, I create because I must.